jairovadillo/razemax/README.md

 #### Preconditions

-SQS queue has to be subscribed to SNS topic before running the consumer
+SQS queue must be subscribed to SNS topic before running the consumer, also the queue needs to filter only the events of interest.
+If the provided SNS topic pushes events which are not included in the mapper, then razemax will be raising exceptions.

 #### Code